loadero/loadero-java/README.md

 </td>
 <td>Starts test run by sending POST command to <b>/projects/{projectID}/tests/{testID}/runs/</b>.
 After which starts with specified interval within given timeout sending GET request to retrieve information about test run state.
-If test run is completed, will return LoaderoModel object with test run result.
+If test run is completed, will return LoaderoRunInfo object with test run result.
 Also, will give link to results.
 </td>
 </tr>